divy3988/4-Bit-AL/README.md

 ---

 ## **Future Improvements**
-- Add more operations, such as AND, OR, and bit-shifting.
+- Add more operations, such as AND, OR,Comparator and bit-shifting.
 - Optimize transistor-level design for power and area efficiency.

 ---